kxov/commandChain/README.md

-# commandChain project demonstrate work with ChainCommandBundle and BarBundle, FooBundle
+# This project demonstrate work with ChainCommandBundle and BarBundle, FooBundle

 ChainCommandBundle help you run your commands as chain of commands.
 You have opportunity to register console